kaen/zk-balance/README.md

 6. Allow this to run for a bit (10-20 minutes is ideal, it may take an hour or more to complete by itself)
 7. Hold `Ctrl+C` to kill sails when you get bored (`pkill -9 -f node` may be necessary on slow rigs)
 8. All set!
 Now type `sails lift` and go to http://localhost:1337/ to start hacking :)

+##### Docker

+For to tes in an environment identical to the production server locally on your own machine, install [Docker](https://docs.docker.com/installation/) and simply run:

+`$./ops/run-in-docker.sh`

+Then use `docker ps` to see which port Docker was bound to.
+Data is automatically refreshed in the production environment.

+##### Further Reading

+You may want to read up on the stack:

+- NodeJS
+- SailsJS
+- AngularJS
+- Twitter Bootstrap
+- Waterline
+- Bluebird